Good for the Heart?

 Does Drinking Make You Smart or Stupid?

 Within minutes of consuming alcohol, it starts to loosen you up, lower your inhibitions and put you in a cheery and gregarious mood.
-This is due to the release of dopamine, which stimulates you; followed by endorphins, which make you feel high; and then gamma-aminobutyric acid, which makes you relax.
+This is due to the release of Dopamine is a neurotransmitter (chemical messenger) found within the brain.
+It has a variety of influences on brain function including playing a role in regulating…, which stimulates you; followed by endorphins, which make you feel high; and then gamma-aminobutyric acid, which makes you relax.
 The alcohol also gives your blood sugar a boost.
 Sounds good, doesn’t it?
 It feels good too, and that’s why we do it.
 This pleasant effect usually lasts for an hour or so.
 Several drinks later, however, you (or others) might notice you’re feeling irritable, depressed or even hostile.
 Needless to say, mental alertness and intellectual performance take a turn downhill.
 But what are the long-term effects?
 People who consume high levels of alcohol have reduced intellectual performance on testing, although moderate drinkers do not show the same results.
 In fact, a study by the National Institute for Public Health in the Netherlands found less risk of poor cognitive function among those who had one or two drinks a day, compared to abstainers.
 While it is well known that excessive alcohol can lead to dementia, this is not the same thing as Alzheimer’s disease.

 Researchers at the University of Pittsburgh psychiatry department in Pennsylvania compared the performance of alcoholics with dementia versus non-alcoholics with dementia.
 They found a very different pattern of poor mental function, suggesting that alcohol per se wasn’t causing the same kind of brain damage as seen in Alzheimer’s.
 This finding has been further confirmed by a recent study in which older people, from teetotallers to heavy drinkers, were given MRI scans to see whether there was a link between Alzheimer’s-like damage in the brain and drinking.
 The researchers, from Rotterdam’s Erasmus Medical Centre, took MRI scans of 1074 people, aged 60 to 90, who did not have dementia.
 They were categorised according to their alcohol consumption from abstainers to very light (1 drink/week), light (1 drink/week to <1 drink/day), moderate (1 drink/day to <4 drinks/day), to heavy (4 drinks/day) drinkers.
 The team looked for damage or evidence of stroke, and also measured hippocampus size, which is a strong indicator of Alzheimer’s.